Hurricane Florence Drops To Category Two, But Still Wildly Dangerous Due To Size, Experts Say

 Accuweather founder and president Joel N. Myers stated that his organization is now more focused on predicting the effects of the storm on people, rather than simply monitoring the storm’s intensity.

 CBS News also highlighted the potential damage of Florence’s unique size and scope, estimating extremely high costs.
-The news outlet related that Georgia is now in large danger due to the storm’s size, and Duke Energy is making preparations for extreme power issues.
-Apparently, the no. 2 power supplier in the country estimates that 1 to 3 million homes and businesses could lose power for a lengthy period of time.
+The news outlet related that Georgia is now in danger due to the storm’s size, and Duke Energy is making preparations for extreme power issues.
+Apparently, the number two power supplier in the country estimates that 1 to 3 million homes and businesses could lose power for a lengthy period of time.
 Duke Energy president stated the significance of the impending damage.

 “Hurricane Florence will be a life-changing event for many people here in the Carolinas,” he said.